CarbonLDP/carbonldp-js-sdk/doc/README.md

 resolve( uri:string ):string
 ```

-Resolve the URI provided in the scope of the application
+Resolve the URI provided in the scope of the application.

 *Parameters*